 Speaking on the Timeout podcast, Fontaine tells of his experiences of racism in his career and life, his views on the Black Lives Matter Movement and what he would like to see done to help eradicate discrimination in society.

-Having suffered discrimination during his career, including being repeatedly stopped searched by police on the way to basketball training or being spat at when playing in Germany, Fontaine is pleased to see the solidarity shown in recent weeks as support for the Black Lives Matter movement continues to grow.
+Having suffered discrimination during his career, including being repeatedly stopped searched by police on the way to basketball training or being spat at whilst playing in Germany, Fontaine is pleased to see the solidarity shown in recent weeks as support for the Black Lives Matter movement continues to grow.

 And he has outlined some of what he would like to see moving forward.